joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_last_things/of_the_quality_of_the_world_after_the_judgment/prologue.md

 (3) Whether the heavenly bodies will be more brilliant?
 (4) Whether the elements will receive an additional clarity?
 (5) Whether the animals and plants will remain?

+* Whether The World Will Be Renewed?
+* Whether The Movement Of The Heavenly Bodies Will Cease?
+* Whether The Brightness Of The Heavenly Bodies Will Be Increased At This Renewal?
+* Whether The Elements Will Be Renewed By An Addition Of Brightness?
+* Whether The Plants And Animals Will Remain In This Renewal?